 Our minds play all kinds of tricks on us.
-We’ve got all kinds of cognitive biases that influence what we do with our thoughts, and our brains do interesting things with the what it picks up through our senses.
+We’ve got all kinds of cognitive biases that influence what we do with our thoughts, and our brains do interesting things with what they pick up through our senses.

 There’s a philosophical argument as to whether or not there is a truly objective reality, but for our purposes, let’s say there is.
 Information about that objective reality arrives at our senses, but that’s where the objectivity ends.